unravelin/design-exercise/README.md

 ##Spec

-We need you to design a notification component that appears when you click the bell in the upper-right corner.
+We need you to design a notification component that appears when you click the bell icon in the upper right-hand corner.
 Whether this takes the form of a dropdown modal, sidebar or some other UI element is completely up to you.

 This notification component must hold a series of notifications.
 The sole purpose of these notifications are to make the user aware of important events.